berthayes/cp-zeek/README.md

 This workshop is a customization based on the Quick Start for Apache Kafka Using Confluent Platform (Docker) documentation available here: https://docs.confluent.io/current/quickstart/ce-docker-quickstart.html

+This repository is for creating a classroom environment for a ksqlDB workshop.
+The python scripts use boto3 to talk to the AWS API for automating provisioning, and the shell scripts manage the hosts once they're running.

+Admittedly, this is pretty stone-age.
+There are probably easier ways to do this, but I didn't have time to learn Ansible when I wrote this.

 ### Recommended Reading

 This workshop leverages an additional Docker image: [bertisondocker/zeek-tcpreplay-kafka](https://github.com/berthayes/zeek-tcpreplay-kafka) for generating [Zeek](https://zeek.org) data to stream to Apache Kafka in real time.